MicrosoftDocs/azure-docs/DevCenter/Mobile/HowTo/mobile-services-work-with-server-scripts.md

 	}

 <div class="dev-callout"><strong>Note</strong>
-<p>In a delete script, changing the value of the supplied userId variable does not affect which record gets deleted.
-This means that, in effect, a delete operation cannot be modified.</p>
+<p>In a delete script, changing the value of the supplied userId variable does not affect which record gets deleted.</p>

 For more examples, see the topics [Read and write data], [Modify the request] and [Validate data].